lukecn03/CPP-Weather/ReadMe.md

+# Pure C++ Desktop Weather App

+## Running C++ project in Microsoft Visual Studio Code

+ 1. Clone the repository to your local machine.
+ 2. Open the project folder in Visual Studio Code.
+ 3. Install the necessary dependancies using vcpkg
+ 4. Follow [steps](##Setting-up-vcpkg-for-C++-Project) below to link vcpkg and MS visual Studio Code
+ 5. Change Solution Configuration to Release and Solution Platform to x64
+ 6. Press F5 to run the project

-# Setting up vcpkg for C++ Project
+## Setting up vcpkg for C++ Project

-To integrate vcpkg into your C++ project, follow these steps:
+To integrate [vcpkg](https://vcpkg.io/en/) into your C++ project, follow these steps:

 1. **Clone vcpkg Repository**:
    - Navigate to `C:/Program Files`.